ThomasFergy/ALICE-QGP-Analysis/README.md

 If the python scripts are failing to run the MACROS: `MACROS/SignificanceFit.C` and `MACROS/SignificancePlot.C` then you may not have compiled the c++ files in `lib/`.
 This is done by, from the root directory of this repo, running `python3 lib/lib_compile.py`

+Process for running MC cuts is a bit different but should be similar for significance.
+MC cuts are very very slow.
+For 80 cuts each for two parameters this takes many hours.

 ## File Structure: